 While many of his promises will require congressional action, the president has moved forward with a number of his proposals through executive orders.

-Trump has already signed 26, including ones covering immigration, crime reduction and public safety, and he plans to sign four more before his 100-day mark.
-That will bring his total to 30 - the most any president has signed since World War II.
+Trump has already signed 30, including ones covering immigration, crime reduction and public safety, during his first 100 days.
+That is the most any president has signed since World War II.

 According to the White House, “he has done more to stop the Government from interfering in the lives of Americans in his first 100 days than any other President in history.”

 What is an executive order?

 Executive orders are legally binding directives issued by the president to federal administrative agencies.
 There have been 13,788 executive orders signed, with every president except William Henry Harrison using them while in office.
 Perhaps the most famous executive order was Abraham Lincoln’s Emancipation Proclamation.